andpor/react-native-sqlite-storage/README.md

 #Version History

+v3.1.0
+ 1. Backward incompatible change.
+Boolean params will now be coverted and stored as int type, 0 and 1, in compliance with SQLite specifications.
+Issue [#63] (https://github.com/andpor/react-native-sqlite-storage/issues/63)

 v3.0.0
  1. Default location changes for iOS for App Store iCloude compliance - backward incompatible release.
 Default now is no-sync location instead of docs.
  2. Ability to point to read-only db file in app bundle directly without requiring it to be copied elsewhere.